Estimate Time6 min

 Knowing what comes in and what goes out of your bank account every month is the first step in saving money.
 If you haven't already—or it's been a while—sit down with your paystubs and bills for the month.
 This will give you the chance to see how much you're spending on essentials (think: housing costs, groceries, insurance, debt repayment) versus what you pay for nice-to-haves, like eating out or entertainment.

-The second category of expenses (the nice-to-have catagory) is particularly important to review, as they are typically easiest to cut to help increase your savings.
+The second category of expenses (the nice-to-have category) is particularly important to review, as they are typically easiest to cut to help increase your savings.
 But you can save on essentials too with more effort, such as downsizing your housing or zeroing out high-interest debt.
 (See our full list of tips and tricks in step 6.)

 You'll also want to keep track of what you're already saving, whether it's for an emergency savings, retirement, or other goals.